-See Exhibit D, Payment, Settlement, and Confirmation Requirements
+See Exhibit D, Payment, Settlement, and Confirmation Requirements Use Payment and Confirmation language.

 2021 INTERGOVERNMENTAL AGREEMENT FOR THE FINANCING OF COMMUNITY MENTAL HEALTH, ADDICTION TREATMENT, RECOVERY, & PREVENTION, AND PROBLEM GAMBLING SERVICES

 EXHIBIT B-2 SPECIALIZED SERVICE REQUIREMENTS

 Not all Services described in Exhibit B-2 may be covered in whole or in part with financial assistance pursuant to Exhibit C, "Financial Assistance Award," of this Agreement.
 Only Services in which costs are covered in whole or in part with financial assistance pursuant to Exhibit C, "Financial Assistance Award," as amended from time to time, are subject to this Agreement.